Enchanted Forest (Oregon): Park schedule

 The park is open on a seasonal schedule: opening in late March, weekends only in April, daily from May to Labor Day, and then weekends only through September.

 Due to the COVID-19 pandemic, the park did not adhere to its usual schedule for the 2020 season.
 The park was able to open daily with reduced capacity beginning June 26 with COVID-19 safety practices in place.

+In media

+The park was featured in a 2018 episode of the series Ghost Adventures.